brython-dev/brython/www/doc/en/test.md

 > This function when called steps backward one step in the recorded debugging session

 **Brython_Debugger**.`set_step(n)`
-> seek to a specific step in the recorded debugging session take a number from 0 to the last step as parameter
-> if a number larger than the last step is entered nothing will happen
+> seek to a specific step in the recorded debugging session take a number from 0 to the last step as parameter.
+If a number larger than the last step is entered nothing will happen

 **Brython_Debugger**.`can_step(n)`
 > check if you can step to the specified step